- How to register for classes

 If you have a past due balance, you can settle your account with the Bursar’s Office.
 You will need financial clearance to register for the next term’s courses.
 All prior year balances must be paid in full before the start of the next academic year.

-Students whose past due balance is $5,000 or greater, or who submit a check that is returned by the bank, are subject to cancellation of registration for the current semester and withdrawal from the University unless acceptable arrangements are promptly made.
+Students whose past due balance is $5,000 or greater, or who submit a check that is returned by the bank, are subject to cancellation of registration for the current semester and withdrawal from the University unless acceptable.

 You can add independent study courses and internships any time before the end of the third full week of classes, but be sure to leave enough time for the entire approval process and enough leeway to substitute another course if you do not receive approval.